-If you are adding a distance education existing program, you will need to complete this form in addition to the New Program form.
+If you are proposing a distance education existing program, you will need to complete this form in addition to the New Program form.
 State guidelines for distance education programs may be found here.
 Besides New York State approval, you will also need authorization from those other states in which enrolled students reside.
 Please visit the tab above for Non-NY State Authorization and Distance Education.

-An external review of the proposed program is required if the program is a graduate-level program, its subject matter represents a new or emerging field, or if an external review is requested by the Department.The following documents should be provided in PDF format:
+An external review of the proposed program is required if the program is a graduate-level program, its subject matter represents a new or emerging field, or if an external review is requested by the State Education Department.The following documents should be provided in PDF format:

 The following information should be provided to the Office of Academic Program Review separately from the above program proposal documents.
 Please submit two copies.
 In addition, items #2 and 3 should be submitted to the Undergraduate Program Committee when the program proposal is submitted to the UPC.